 We are pleased to announce that from August 2014 ARCS will be one of the few distributors for the outstanding Silverstein Ligatures, check out their site here http://www.silversteinworks.com/ligature/

-We now have a full stock of clarinet and bass clarinet ligatures available to try very soon as they have proved very popular!
+We will have a full stock of clarinet and bass clarinet ligatures available to try very soon as they have proved very popular!

 A very high quality product, which carries a limited life-time guarantee, this innovative design is proving very popular amongst players in the UK already.
 Keep checking here for pricing and availability.